ksahlin/strobemers/README.md

 - [C++](https://github.com/BGI-Qingdao/strobemer_cpptest)
 - [Go](https://github.com/shenwei356/strobemers)

+### My implementation in C++

 I have also implemented randstrobes (order 2 and 3), hybridstrobes (order 2), and minstrobes (order 2).
 They can be used by copying `index.cpp` and `index.hpp` in the `strobemers_cpp` folder in this repository.
-These implementations uses bitpacking and some other clever tricks (inspired by [this repo](https://github.com/lh3/kmer-cnt)) to be fast.
-The limitation is that any single strobe cannot be lager than 32, which means that the maximum strobemer length is 96 to randstrobes order 3.
+The implementation of these functions uses bitpacking and some other clever tricks (inspired by [this repo](https://github.com/lh3/kmer-cnt)) to be fast.
+The limitation is that any single strobe cannot be lager than 32, which means that the maximum strobemer length for randstrobes of order 3 is 96, and 64 for order 2.
 This should be large enough for most applications.
 The functions be used as follows:

 ```
 typedef std::vector< std::tuple<uint64_t, unsigned int, unsigned int, unsigned int, unsigned int>> strobes_vector;